Gary Numan: 2020–present

-Artistry and image
+Artistry

 In the late 1970s, Numan began developing his style.
 According to Numan, this was an unintentional result of acne; before an appearance on Top of the Pops (TOTP), "I had spots everywhere, so they slapped about half an inch of white make-up on me before I'd even walked in the door.
 And my eyes were like pissholes in the snow, so they put black on there.
 My so-called image fell into place an hour before going on the show."
 His previously "wooden" stage presence was, in his words, a result of "incredible self-consciousness" and "incompetence – I didn't know to move on stage".
 He became enamoured by the idea of "being cold about everything, not letting emotions get to you, or presenting a front of not feeling", though his stage presence later became more intense and extroverted.

 Initially, Numan used his invention of the mysterious fantasy character "Mach-man", a machine in human skin dressed all in black, which developed from short stories he wrote at school, as his stage persona.
 But this image was replaced in 1981 by a totally different "gangster"-look inspired by a television programme on 1930s eccentric millionaire Howard Hughes.

 Later in the 1980s, Numan adopted a new visual image for each new studio album, such as the Mad Max-influenced image for Warriors (1983), the white-skinned, white-clad "Iceman" with blue hair and make-up for the Berserker (1984) album and tour, the white suit and red bow-tie image for The Fury (1985), and a Blade Runner (1982)-influenced image for Strange Charm (1986).

 A prolific songwriter, Numan has as of 2021 written about 400 songs.
 His starting point is usually a piano to work out melodies and chord structures.
 Most of the songs on his early albums were written on a piano his parents had bought him: later in his career he has used a piano preset on the computer as a starting point.
 However, his biggest hit "Cars" was unconventionally written on a bass guitar.

 Numan's recognisable vocals have become one of his trademarks, along with his androgynous "android" stage persona.